July 5, 2020

 Whether you are moving locally or long-distance, when packing your household items, doing all you can to ensure they arrive undamaged to your new home is paramount.
 This process requires time, patience, and adequate tools and materials.
 And if you’re dealing with packaging fragile items, arm yourself with additional perseverance, stock on packing supplies, and of course, get to know the right methods and techniques.

-Delicate things can come in various shapes and sizes, and they can hold particular financial or sentimental value.
+The delicate things on your household inventory list can come in various shapes and sizes, and they can hold particular financial or sentimental value.
 You should handle them carefully and have all the necessary equipment nearby.
-If you find this process too challenging to do it yourself, professional packers are always a good choice.
+If you find this process too challenging to do it yourself, professional packing services are always a good choice.
 Placing your expensive crystal chandelier into a crate should be entrusted to experts, but wrapping a vase or a lamp shouldn’t be too demanding for you.
-Of course, if you know how to do it properly.
+Of course, if you know how to pack fragile items properly.

 When you start to pack breakable and delicate items, you should know that this task will be impossible without plenty of appropriate materials.
 You should pick proper supplies depending on the type of belongings, their number, and shape.
 Handling glasses, decanters, plates, or vases requires different methods, but one thing is sure – you’ll need all of the following:

 One more word of advice – don’t handle fragile things on your table.
 It’s much safer to do it on the floor.
 Safety should be your primary goal when performing such demanding activities.
-Of course, if you don’t want to risk it, you can always contact professionals who will provide you with the best packing services, including necessary supplies.
+Of course, if you don’t want to risk it, you can always contact professionals who will provide you with the best packing services, including necessary supplies and other moving essentials.

-Perhaps one of the basic materials you’ll need for glassware and other easily breakable belongings is an adequate box.
+Perhaps one of the basic materials you’ll need to pack glasses and other easily breakable belongings is an adequate box.
 You shouldn’t pick just any box – it has to be sturdy and durable.
 Otherwise, you run the risk of the package bursting open at some point of the move.
-The last thing you want to see after an exhausting relocation are plates and glasses shattered to pieces.
+The last thing you want to see after an exhausting relocation are plates and glasses shattered to pieces and then having to add them to the new apartment checklist.
 We’ve compiled a list of the essential box-related tips you should have in mind before handling your breakables:

 Don’t rush when packing plates.
 Keep this handy tip in mind: use small to medium boxes with white sheets on the bottom, the walls, and the top.
 The plates should be wrapped in padding, secured with tape, and positioned vertically with pieces of paper or cardboard between them.
 And let’s emphasize it one more time – do not overpack.